+THE BISHOP-JONES RELATION FOR METRICALLY PROPER ISOMETRIC ACTIONS ON REAL INFINITE-DIMENSIONAL HYPERBOLIC SPACE

+TUSHAR DAS, BERND O. STRATMANN, AND MARIUSZ URBAŃSKI

+CONTENTS

+1. Introduction 1

+2. Infinite-dimensional models of hyperbolic geometry 3

+3. Classification of isometries 6

+4. Discrete Groups of Isometries 7

+5. Poincaré Series and Its Exponent of Convergence 9

+6. Limit sets 10

+7. Convex-cobounded groups of compact type 12

+8. The theorem of Bishop and Jones 14

+9. Convex-Cobounded Groups 26

+10. Acknowledgements 27

+References 27

+1. INTRODUCTION

-GEOMETRY OF LIMIT SETS OF DISCRETE GROUPS ACTING ON REAL INFINITE DIMENSIONAL HYPERBOLIC SPACE TUSHAR DAS, BERND O. STRATMANN, AND MARIUSZ URBAŃSKI Contents 1.
-Introduction 1 2.
-Infinite dimensional models of hyperbolic geometry 3 3.
-Classification of isometries 6 4.
-Discrete groups of isometries 6 5.
-Poincaré series and the critical exponent 8 6.
-Limit sets g 7.
-Convex-cobounded groups of compact type 11 8.
-The theorem of Bishop and Jones 13 9.
-Convex-cobounded groups revisited 23 References 24 1.
-Introduction Dennis Sullivan, in his IHÉS Seminar on Conformal and Hyperbolic Geometry [40] that ran during the late 1970's and early '80s, indicated a possibility1 of developing the theory of discrete groups acting by hyperbolic isometries on the open unit ball of a separable infinite dimensional real Hilbert space.
-Later in the early '90s, Misha Gromov lamented the paucity of results regarding such actions in his seminal lectures Asymptotic Invariants of Infinite Groups [19, 6A.III] where he encouraged their investigation in memorable terms: "The spaces like this [infinite dimensional symmetric spaces] ... look as cute and sexy to me as their finite dimensional siblings but they have been for years shamefully neglected by geometers and algebraists alike".
-Gromov's lament had not fallen to deaf ears and the geometry and representation theory of infinite dimensional hyperbolic space \mathbb{H}^{∞} and its isometry group have been studied in the last decade by a handful of mathematicians.
-See, for example, the work by Burger-Iozzi-Monod [3], Delzant-Py [12], and Monod-Py [31].
-However, infinite dimensional hyperbolic space has come into prominence most spectacularly through the recent resolution of a longstanding conjecture in 1991 Mathematics Subject Classification.
+Dennis Sullivan, in his IHÉS Seminar on Conformal and Hyperbolic Geometry [40] that ran during the late 1970's and early '80s, indicated a possibility1 of developing the theory of discrete groups acting by hyperbolic isometries on the open unit ball of a separable infinite-dimensional real Hilbert space.
+Later in the early '90s, Misha Gromov lamented the paucity of results regarding such actions in his seminal lectures Asymptotic Invariants of Infinite Groups [19, 6A.III] where he encouraged their investigation in memorable terms: "The spaces like this [infinite-dimensional symmetric spaces] ... look as cute and sexy to me as their finite dimensional siblings but they have been for years shamefully neglected by geometers and algebraists alike".

+Gromov's lament had not fallen to deaf ears and the geometry and representation theory of infinite-dimensional hyperbolic space \mathbb{H}^{∞} and its isometry group have been studied in the

+Date: July 23, 2014.

+1991 Mathematics Subject Classification.
 Primary: 37F30, 37F35; Secondary: 30F40, 30F45, 58B20.
 Key words and phrases.
 Fractal geometry, hyperbolic geometry, Hilbert manifold, Poincaré exponent, discrete group, Kleinian group, Fuchsian group, Hilbert space, indefinite metric, Poincaré series, critical exponent, Hausdorff dimension, geodesic dynamics.
 The research was supported in part by the NSF Grant DMS 1001874.